NickvanDyke/hot-100/README.md

 - As a user, I want to be able to view the weekly billboard top 100 songs, including artist, album, and genre
 - As a user, I want to be able to favorite billboard top 100 songs and view a list of all my favorite songs

+# Main questions
+With these goals in mind, how should we:
+- Retrieve the data
+- Structure the data
+- Expose the data
+- Display the data

+In a way that optimally facilitates our objectives, including:
+- User experience
+- Developer experience
+- Performance + Scalability
+- Reliability

 # Proof of concept
 In this repository, you'll find the source for a proof of concept.
-I often find that actually building out an idea requires you to think more critically, and helps catch intricacies that you may miss when purely drawing it up.
-I particularly find it facilitates an ergonomic API and positive DX, as it forces you to stumble on and confront pain points in your ideas and architecture and its use.
+While not entirely necessary, briefly building out an idea requires you to think more critically, and helps catch intricacies that you may miss when purely drawing it up.
+In particular, it facilitates an ergonomic API and positive DX, as it forces you to stumble on and confront pain points in your ideas and architecture and its use before scaling up.

 ## Live
 https://billboard.onrender.com (running on free tier, may have to spin up)